-NOTE 1: BASIS OF ACCOUNTING
+2. BASIS OF ACCOUNTING

-The accompanying schedules of expenditures of federal and state and awards (the "Schedules") includes the federal and state grant activity of Wharton County, Texas, and are presented on the accrual basis of accounting.
-The information in these Schedules are presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and TxGMS.
-Therefore, some amounts presented in these Schedules may differ from amounts presented in, or used in the preparation, of the basic financial statements.
+The Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Therefore, some amounts presented in this Schedule may differ from amounts presented in, or used in the preparation of, the basic financial statements.